 Contest specific rules cannot contradict or take priority over the Competition Rules.
 They do provide specific details and clarity in areas that may vary from contest to contest.
-Any additional contest rules will be reviewed during competitor orientation
+Any additional contest rules will be reviewed during competitor orientation.

 TOPIC/TASK CONTEST SPECIFIC RULE Use of Resource Materials The only resource permitted is the CMHC Wood Frame Handbook.
 Failure to comply with this rule will result in disqualification.
 Use of technology - Internet There will be no access to the Internet during the competition.
 Failure to comply with this rule will result in disqualification.
 Use of technology - Mobile phones and music MP3 players or cell phones on airplane mode are permitted during the competition to listen to music provided the competitor wears headphones or earbuds.
 During the competition, competitors are not permitted to use their cell phones for calling, texting or accessing the internet.
 Failure to comply with this rule will result in disqualification.
-Hardware Computers must remain onsite from Orientation to the conclusion of the competition.
+Hardware & Software Computers must remain onsite from Orientation to the conclusion of the competition.
 No electronic drawing files are permitted to be brought into the competition.
 The competitor is required to ensure that their computer only contains software application files.
 Failure to comply with this rule will result in disqualification.
 Only default software libraries, families, blocks, and components are permitted to use during the competition.
 NTC Members will verify compliance during Orientation.
+All software must be installed and operational prior to the beginning of competition.
+Failure to comply with this rule will result in disqualification.
 Malfunction of Software/Hardware Technical support for software will not be provided during the competition.
+Competitors are assumed to be knowledgeable in their chosen software and should have full working knowledge of its capabilities.
 If your hardware/software malfunctions you will be provided the equivalent down time to complete the competition up to a maximum of 60 minutes per day.
+Subject to NTC discretion